 Approaching Ptarmigan Pass after ski traversing the South side of Table Mountain.

 During the approach, clouds kept a veil over the top Video Peak, like a bride on her wedding day.
-The excitment grew the closer we got and the clouds finally parted, giving a glimpse of the run.
-We noted the cornices gaurding the top and a notch near the summit that served as a weakness to drop in on.
+The excitement grew the closer we got and the clouds finally parted, giving a glimpse of the run.
+We noted the cornices guarding the top and a notch near the summit that served as a weakness to drop in on.

 Once we felt we had the face memorized we couldn’t wait to rip skins and hit the Ptarmigan Bowl for our first run of the day.
 The turns ended up being amazing, better than expected, foreshadowing of a great day ahead.

 We then skinned up to a saddle on Ptarmigan Ridge just West of Video Peak.
 Finding the most efficient route up the rolling hills of snow is always a fun game.

 Getting on top of the Ptarmigan Ridge, looking back towards Koma Kulshan.

 Once we got on the ridge, the view looking down towards 5830, Coleman Pinnacle, and Koma Kulshan, was filled with jagged curves and soft blankets of snow.
 Truly a sight to behold.

 We originally had plans to go out to 5830, but realized we were too ambitious and decided to focus on getting to know Video Peak, saving 5830 for a later date.